astroB33/router_water_tank/README.md

 * Periodically (configurable), the anti-legionelosis temperature (configurable) is used during night time.
 The period is reset if the temperature is reached during day time.
 * A configurable inhibition time can also be set (e.g. during holidays) : only the night heating is inhibited, the day time routing is still performed.
 * If time can't be retrieved, maximal heating is applied.
-* Callbacks can be provided to manage the rurning on and off the overproduction power retrieval.
+* Callbacks can be provided to manage to turn on and off the overproduction power retrieval.

 router_water_tank.ino
 ---------------------

 Implements the following features:
 * Watchdog and ntp time.
 * Periodic temperature retrieval : As many as needed DallasTemperature in daisy chain can be used, the average values is computed, excluding invalid values.
-If no valid valud is retieved, just wait for the next period.
+If no valid value is retieved, just wait for the next period.
 * Implementation of the callbacks to request the overproduction power retrieval and handles the reception of the value.
-My other project is used to retrieve the power value over the network but it can be changed to read it locally.
+The `power_reader` project is used to retrieve the power value over the network but it can be changed to read it locally.
 * Periodic trigger of `onRefresh` of the power_manager.
-* Diplays on a HTML page various info and enables the change some settings.
+* Diplays on a HTML page various info and enables to change some settings.